f4b6a3/uuid-creator/README.md

 ### Format

-The canonical format has 5 groups separated by dashes.
+The canonical format is a hexadecimal string that contains 5 groups separated by dashes.

 ```
 Canonical format